 Also, in Alabama, a purported class action was filed in July 2022 in Alabama federal court by the Utilities Board of Tuskegee on behalf of certain drinking water utilities against 3M, EID, Corteva and the Company alleging contamination of drinking water.
 The complaints allege negligence, public nuisance, private nuisance and trespass.
 The plaintiffs seek injunctive relief as well as compensatory and punitive damages.
 In April 2023, Shelby County, Alabama and Talladega County, Alabama, filed suit in Alabama state court against numerous carpet manufacturers located near Dalton Georgia, suppliers, EID, Chemours, and other defendants to be named later.
 The complaint alleges negligence, nuisance and trespass in the release by the carpet mills of PFAS compounds, including PFOA, into the water sources used by the Counties to provide drinking water.
 The Counties seek compensatory and punitive damages as well as injunctive relief to remove PFAS from the water supply and prevent alleged ongoing contamination.
-In May 2023 the matter was removed to federal court.
+In May 2023, the matter was removed to federal court and later remanded to state court.
 In August 2023, the Water Works and Sewer Board of the City of Gadsden, Alabama also filed suit in Alabama state court against the Company, DuPont, Corteva and other suppliers to carpet mills in Dalton Georgia, as well as against various landfill and waste companies.
 The complaint alleges negligence, nuisance, and trespass in the release of PFAS compounds, including PFOA, reaching the town's water source.
 Gadsden seeks compensatory damages as well as expenses, potential lost profits, punitive damages and injunctive release.
 These matters were stayed in September 2023 pending final approval of the Public Water System Class Action Settlement.
-Shelby County, Talladega County, City of Gadsden and the Utilities Board of Tuskegee as well as other water utilities that may be within the class, have filed to opt out of the Public Water System Class Action Settlement.
+Shelby County, Talladega County, City of Gadsden and the Utilities Board of Tuskegee as well as other water utilities that may be within the class, filed to opt out of the Public Water System Class Action Settlement and the matters are now proceeding.
+In November 2024, the Court dismissed the Utilities Board of Tuskegee matter without prejudice.
+Also in November 2024, the Alabama Supreme Court accepted Defendants' mandamus petition seeking a writ to dismiss the Gadsden case on the grounds that all injuries have been redressed and that the claims are time barred.
+The ruling by the Alabama Supreme Court is pending.

 In March 2024, the Municipal Utilities Board of the City of Albertville, Alabama filed suit in Alabama state court against certain defendants, including Chemours and EID.
 The complaint alleges negligence, nuisance, trespass and seeks compensatory damages, real property damages, as well as past and future expenses, potential lost profits, and punitive damages.
 The plaintiffs also seek injunctive relief.
-Albertville has filed to opt out of the Public Water System Class Action Settlement.
+Albertville filed to opt out of the Public Water System Class Action Settlement.